-Hi!
-We’re Shannon and Bryan, farmers at Broadfork Farm
+Hey!
+We’re Shannon and Bryan, the farmers at Broadfork Farm.

 We both work full-time on the farm.
 It’s just us.
 We’re a 2-person operation.